Warning: Long, runs to 52 pages.

 A Golub-Yavan was shot dead in 1925 in Tajikistan and was buried under a pile of rocks.
 Another was shot dead and buried in 1967.
 A traveler, Johannes Schiltberger, journeying through the Tian Shan Mountains in the 1402 reported two captive Golub-Yavan.

-17 inch Golub-Yavan footprints were seen in the Altalinsky Mountains of Kyrgyzstan in 2001.
+17-inch Golub-Yavan footprints were seen in the Altalinsky Mountains of Kyrgyzstan in 2001.
 Golub-Yavans have long been known in this region.
 They prey on mountain goats and rodents and live in the highest peaks of this country.
-They have even been known to ill wolves.
+They have even been known to kill wolves.
 A possible Golub-Yavan graveyard with huge bones was found in a cave in Tajikistan in the early 1900’s, but locals fled in fear that the Golub-Yavans would come back and attack them.

 There may be both short and tall varieties of the Golub-Yavan, as a 4’9 one was recorded from the southern shore of Balkhash Lake in Eastern Kazakhstan in 1963.
 The most recent sighting in Kazakhstan was in 1981.
 There are many sightings around the Balkhash Lake region.

 Golub-Yavans are also found in Afghanistan in the Badakhshan region where Afghanistan, Tajikistan and India all come together.
 The last sighting was in 1949.